 Last week a new PostgreSQL major version with the number 9.6 was released!
-Announcement, release notes and the official “What’s new” overview can be found here, here and here – it’s highly recommended reading, so check them out.
-But as always, also a slew of blog-posts from exited members of the global Postgres community follows (check out Planet PostgreSQL here if not yet subscribed), each with a bit different angle, and now I would like to add my own impressions on the most interesting/relevant features summarized for easy digestion.
+The announcement, release notes and the official “What’s new” overview can be found here, here and here – it’s highly recommended for reading, so check them out.
+But as always, there’s also a slew of blog-posts from exited members of the global Postgres community follows (check out Planet PostgreSQL here if not yet subscribed), each with a bit of a different angle.
+Now I would like to add my own impressions on the most interesting/relevant features, summarized for easy digestion.

-As always, users who upgrade or initialize a fresh cluster, will enjoy huge performance wins (avoid scanning frozen pages unnecessarily during vacuum freeze, scalability on multi-CPU-socket servers, checkpoint writes in sorted order, index-only scans for partial indexes) out of the box without doing or being able to do anything, but here I would like to look more at the things that you won’t get out of the box but you actually need to take some steps to start benefiting from them.
-List of below highlighted features is compiled from a DBA’s viewpoint here, this week a similar article looking at the changes also from a developer’s point of view will follow.
+As always, users who upgrade or initialize a fresh cluster, will enjoy huge performance wins (avoid scanning frozen pages unnecessarily during vacuum freeze, scalability on multi-CPU-socket servers, checkpoint writes in sorted order, index-only scans for partial indexes) out of the box without doing, or being able to do anything, but here I would like to look at the things that you won’t get out of the box, but you actually need to take some steps to start benefiting from them.
+The list below highlights PostgreSQL 9.6 features compiled from a DBA’s viewpoint.
+This week a similar article where we look at the changes from a developer’s point of view will follow.

 - Columns for pg_stat_activity (information on active sessions) have changed, providing more details on the lock types blocking the given process.

 “waiting” column has been replaced with “wait_event_type” and “wait_event”.

 - Treat role names beginning with “pg_” as reserved.

 Pretty simple stuff, “pg_upgrade” will give you an error “The old cluster contains roles starting with ‘pg_'”.